TuragaLab/DECODE/README.md

 4. Test whether everything works as expected

-            # assuming you are in the repository
+            # assuming you are in the repo folder
             pytest deepsmlm/test

+            # or if you fancy some nice figures, depending on your IDE
+            # you might need to close popping up matplot figures
+            pytest deepsmlm/test --plot

 5. The package can be used in python as